Abizern/NPReachability/README.md

 - KVO support added by [Adam Ernst](http://www.adamernst.com/)
 - ARC support and changes to the interface by [Abizer Nasir](http://abizern.org)

-NPReachability is an extension of Apple's Reachability class which provides information about the network status.
+NPReachability is an evolution of Apple's Reachability class that provides information about the network status.

+As well as supporting the original's Notification based monitoring, this class supports both KVO and Blocks, so you can choose whichever way of handling changes as your application requires.

-It is written as a singleton so make sure you reference it as:
+This class is written as a singleton, so be sure to reference it as

 NPReachability *reachability = [NPReachability sharedInstance];

-This class can take a block handler to process changes in status, but also supports KVO and traditional notifications as well.
-It is written to support Automatic Reference Counting (ARC)
+Make sure you maintain a strong reference to at least one object of this class or else ARC will clean it up underneach you.

 ## Block support

 Handlers are declared as

     typedef void (^ReachabilityHandler)(NPReachability *curReach);

 This takes the NPReachability object as a parameter.
 As originally written this class passed the `SCNetworkReachabilityFlags` as a parameter, but you can get that and more by messaging the object directly

 You add blocks to be executed when the network status changes by using:

     - (id)addHandler:(ReachabilityHandler)handler;

 This returns an opaque object which you should use to remove the handler at the appropriate time (in a `dealloc`, say) with:

     - (void)removeHandler:(id)opaqueObject;